North Sumatra: Music

 The Batak Toba, Pakpak and Simalungun tribes have a musical instrument called Gondang which is usually played during traditional ceremonies in marriage, death, and so on.
 Meanwhile, the Mandailing and Angkola Batak tribes have musical instruments similar to the gondang, namely Gordang Sambilan.
 The Malays in the East Coast have the same musical instruments as the Malays in general, such as the accordion, the Malay drum (kompang) and the violin.
-Meanwhile, in Tanah Karo, there are Kulcapi and Gendang musical instruments which are commonly used to accompany the Landek or Guro Guro Aron dance.
+Meanwhile, in Tanah Karo, there are the Kulcapi and Gendang musical instruments which are commonly used to accompany the Landek or Guro Guro Aron dance.

 Architecture

-In the field of fine arts that stands out is the traditional house architecture which is a combination of the results of sculpture and carving as well as the results of handicrafts.
+In the field of fine arts, what stands out is the traditional house architecture which is a combination of the results of sculpture and carving as well as the results of handicrafts.
 Traditional house architecture is found in various forms of ornament.
-In general, the shape of the traditional house building in the Batak traditional group symbolizes "buffalo standing upright" (Kerbau berdiri tegak).
+In general, the shape of the traditional house building in the Batak traditional group symbolizes a "buffalo standing upright" (Kerbau berdiri tegak).
 This is even clearer by decorating the top of the roof with buffalo heads.

-The traditional house of the Batak Toba ethnic, Ruma Batak, stands strong and majestic and is still commonly found in Samosir and Lake Toba area.
-The Batak Karo traditional house looks big and taller than other traditional houses.
+The traditional house of the Batak Toba ethnic, Ruma Batak, is still commonly found in Samosir and Lake Toba area.
 The roof is made of palm fiber and is usually supplemented with smaller triangular roofs called ayo-ayo rumah, Jambur and tersek.
-With soaring multi-layered roofs, Karo's house has a distinctive shape compared to other traditional houses that only have one roof in North Sumatra, there are still several villages in Karo highland that still reserve traditional house and buildings, like in Lingga.
+With multi-layered roofs, the Karo house has a distinctive shape compared to other traditional houses that only have one roof in North Sumatra; there are still several villages in Karo highland that still reserve traditional house and buildings, like in Lingga.
 The shape of the traditional house in the Batak Simalungun area is quite attractive.
 The traditional house complex in Pematang Purba village consists of several buildings, namely the Rumah Bolon, Balai Bolon, drying rack, taboo hall of need, and mortar.
 The prominent Mandailing buildings are called Bagas Gadang (house of Namora Natoras) and Sopo Godang (customary consultation hall).

 Malay traditional houses in North Sumatra are not much different from Malay houses in other provinces, only the green and yellow colour is more dominant.